About

 We agreed that despite abundant research and novel strategies in preventing BPD, there was a paucity of research or evidence regarding the clinical course and management of established BPD and particularly its severest forms.
 This is in part because severe BPD is relatively uncommon, and no single center has a large enough population to conduct sufficiently powered clinical studies.
 So, we agreed to work together as the BPD Collaborative to address the multitude of gaps in our knowledge related to severe BPD.

-Participating Hospitals
+Participating Centers

 Participating Clinicians